“Good advice was once worth a camel; but now that it’s free of charge, no one takes it.“ ~ Lebanese Proverb

 In today’s Gospel (Matthew 23:23-26), we witness Jesus once again laying into the Pharisees, chastising then for “neglecting the weightier things of the law,” such as final judgement, mercy, and fidelity.
 He goes on to address quite graphically the inner grime of their souls when he says “Woe to you, scribes and Pharisees, you hypocrites.
 You cleanse the outside of the cup and dish, but inside they are full of plunder and self-indulgence.
 Blind Pharisee, cleanse first the inside of the cup, so that the outside also may be clean.”
 In keeping with the blind guide theme, Jesus goes on to utter one of my favorite lines in Scripture when he chides the Pharisees for their tendency to “strain out the gnat and swallow the camel.”

-In today’s Gospel, Jesus urges us to sharpen and hone our self-awareness while abandonIng the sin of hypocrisy.
-Saint Augustine, whose Feast Day we will celebrate later this week, defines those who are living in a state of perpetual sinfulness as being incurvatus in se, which is to say that they are “caved in around oneself.”
+In today’s Gospel, Jesus urges us to hone our self-awareness while abandonIng the sin of hypocrisy.
+Saint Augustine defines those who are living in a state of perpetual sinfulness as being incurvatus in se, which is to say that they are “caved in around oneself.”
 To be in sin is to be caved in around the ego and its narrow concerns.
 When the Lord says, “Reform your life,” he means move from that old mind and make him the center of your life.
-As Bishop Barron points out in this topic, “We must know and feel deep within our very being what is wrong in us; we must stare it in the face and acknowledge it with uncompromising honesty.
+As Bishop Barron points out on this topic, “We must know and feel deep within our very being what is wrong in us; we must stare it in the face and acknowledge it with uncompromising honesty.
 Without this journey into our own inner hell, we will not feel the compunction to shift our way of being and seeing.
 And we must awaken to what is godlike in us, what is rich and unbroken, what is united with the saving designs of God.
 Without this clear sense, we will fall into complacency and see metanoia as, at best, a cruel illusion.”

 This notion of “straining out the gnat while swallowing the camel” would seem to be a reference to what I like to call our “spiritual blindspots.”
 I’ve come to believe we all have them.
 But through the gifts of the Holy Spirit, the habitual practice of a very thorough examination of conscience, fortification by way of the Holy Eucharist as often as possible and prayer, we can grow in our self-awareness and rid ourselves of these pesky blind spots.